hakan42/marvin.robot/README.md

 There is a swagger ui included on http://localhost:9090/swagger-ui/index.html To add environment descriptions, use the /environment endpoint.
-To initialise Marvin, use the POST /initialise endpoint.
+To initialise Marvin, open http://localhost:9090/initialise in your browser after authenticating.
 That will clear it's memory and populate the vector store.

 ## Cool things to try